pingcap/docs/tidb-cloud/built-in-monitoring.md

 In some rare cases, metrics might be lost, such as when the monitoring system experiences high pressure.

-If you encounter this problem, you can contact the [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for troubleshooting.
+If you encounter this problem, you can contact [PingCAP Support](/tidb-cloud/tidb-cloud-support.md) for troubleshooting.